elbosso/expect-dialog-ca/docs/specialdeliverables.md

 3. Issuing CAs - CAs issuing end entity certificates - such CAs will never create certificates for other CAs.

-The Issuing CAs themselves can be categorized by the kind of vertificates they issue:
+The Issuing CAs themselves can be categorized by the kind of certificates they issue:
 1. Digital Identities - Certificates that play a role in ascertaining the identity of another party.
 Examples include TLS Client and Server certificates as well as certificates used when cryptographically